jkrutul/GitTutorial/README.txt

 Hello, Git
 Hello, again
-updating readme with new information
+updating readme with new information..